Kadambari Devi

-Kadambari Devi (born Matangini Gangopadhyay; 5 July 1859 – 21 April 1884) was the wife of Bengali playwright, musician, editor and painter Jyotirindranath Tagore, daughter-in-law of Debendranath Tagore and sister-in-law of Rabindranath Tagore.
+Kadambari Devi (born Matangini Gangopadhyay; 5 July 1859 – 21 April 1884) was a literary critic and the wife of Bengali intellect Jyotirindranath Tagore.
+A member of Tagore family, she was the sister-in-law of Rabindranath Tagore.
+Between the spring and autumn of 1883, Jyotirindranath, Kadambari and Rabindranath lived in Karwar.
+Today she's mostly known for her close relationship with Rabindranath.
+She committed suicide on April 1884.

 Early life

 Kadambari Devi was born as Matangini Gangopadhyay to Shyam Ganguly and Trailokyasundari Devi in Kolkata, West Bengal, on 5 July 1859.
 She was the third child to her parents.
 Her grandfather Jaganmohan Gangopadhyay was a famous musician whom she took her music lessons from.

 Marriage

 She was ten years younger than her husband Jyotirindranath Tagore who married her on 5 July 1868 (২৫শে আষাঢ়, ১২৭৫ বঙ্গাব্দ), when she was only nine years old and nearly the same age as her brother-in-law Rabindranath Tagore, being only two years older than him.
 Her husband arranged for her to be educated.

 She inspired young Rabindranath in composing many of his poems with her creative feedback and comments.
 She was also a good friend and playmate.
 She was one of the women who played a very important part in his life.
 Her relationship with Tagore was controversial but actually it was a more friendly relationship between them and had elements of tragedy.